thegail/Stoichiometry/README.md

 # Stoichiometry

 Stoichiometry is a powerful command line tool for performing stoichiometry chemicals and chemical equations.
-Its subcommands are listed below.
+Its subcommands are listed below. @MDNich has built a GUI frontend for this tool, along with a collection of other helpful science utilities at [MDNich/SciTool](https://github.com/MDNich/SciTool)

 ## React